Weijo/2207_coursework1/README.md

       ```
   - There's a lot of IO Exception that I do not know how to fix
 - **Constants**
-  - This contains the constant variables
+  - This contains the constant variables.
+Set your Server IP here.
 - **YourStuff**
   - Add your own class to do your malicious stuff and make a handler in `ChatService` to call it